-Trying to sway an opinion when it comes to our parenting method is about as easy as getting a two year old to simultaneously eat their vegetables, use the potty and sleep through the night without an issue.
+Trying to sway an opinion when it comes to our parenting method – in this case, attachment parenting – is about as easy as getting a two year old to simultaneously eat their vegetables, use the potty and sleep through the night without an issue.
 While that is a dream scenario for any parent, it isn’t that far-fetched.
 (If they are done individually, on different nights, and the parent has a lot of patience)

 Changing someone’s mind, or their beliefs, is like brushing your teeth while eating Oreo’s.
 While these situations and how we parent are inclusive to each of us individually, I do hope that I can offer some suggestions that will change your perspective and mindset in some areas.

 We want to raise our kids with values, expectations, manners, and awareness.
 As parents, our goal is to raise amazing humans so when they leave the nest, they are capable, well-adjusted adults who can make it on their own.
 From childhood we shape them into the people they will be in 20, 30 and 50 years in the future.
 We provide them with the basics they need; food, clothing, housing, and most of all, involvement in their lives.
 There is no better gift we can give our kids than our time.

 It comes as no surprise that we take these decisions to heart, and are very serious in how we parent our children.
 Advice from others often goes in one ear, and out the other.

 Many people follow an attachment parenting plan, and while I see the appeal in it, it is not the way I have parented my children, though I am interested in learning more.